 Write cache can exist as a temporary file on a Provisioning Server.
-In this configuration, all writes are handled by the Provisioning Server, which can increase disk IO and network traffic.
+The Provisioning Server handles all writes, which can increase disk IO and network traffic.

-For additional security, the Provisioning Server can be configured to encrypt write cache files.
-Since the write-cache file does exist on the hard drive between reboots, the data will be encrypted in the event a hard drive is stolen.
+For extra security, the Provisioning Server can be configured to encrypt write cache files.
+Since the write-cache file does exist on the hard drive between reboots, the data is encrypted in the event a hard drive is stolen.

 Cache on server persistent